Who We Are

-Since 1985, Care For the Homeless (CFH) has met the medical, mental, and behavioral health care needs of people experiencing homelessness in New York City.
+Care For the Homeless (CFH) has met the medical, mental, and behavioral health care needs of people experiencing homelessness in New York City since 1985

-We currently operate 24 health care delivery sites throughout Brooklyn, the Bronx, Manhattan, and Queens and have plans to open more in the near future.
+We currently operate 25 health care delivery sites throughout Brooklyn, the Bronx, Manhattan, Queens, and Staten Island.
+We have plans to open more in the near future.

-Most of our service sites are co-located at facilities operated by other non-profits and include shelters for single adults and families as well as assessment centers and soup kitchens.
-Additionally, our community-based health center model brings services directly to neighborhoods where the need is most significant.
-Both models reduce barriers homeless New Yorkers regularly face in an increasingly complex health care system and increases access to high quality care.
-All services are always provided, regardless of an individual’s ability to pay.
+The majority of our service sites are co-located at facilities operated by other non-profits.
+These sites include shelters for single adults and families as well as assessment centers and soup kitchens.
+In addition, our community-based health center model brings services directly to neighborhoods where the need is most significant.
+Both models reduce the barriers that homeless New Yorkers regularly face in an increasingly complex health care system as well as increase access to high quality health care.
+Regardless of an individual’s ability to pay, all services are always provided.

 In 2008, we launched our shelter services program with the opening of Susan’s Place.
-The 200-bed transitional shelter houses women who are mentally ill or medically frail, and is located in the Bronx.
-In 2019, we opened the 52nd Street Women’s Center, where we will continue to help more women move out of the shelter system and into stable, permanent housing.
+The 200-bed transitional shelter houses women who are mentally ill or medically frail and is located in the Bronx.
+We opened 52nd Street Women’s Center in 2019; a 120-bed shelter.
+Since opening, we have helped even more women move out of the shelter system and into stable, permanent housing.

-In conjunction with our work in health care and shelter, we actively advocate for government policies aimed at the construction of more affordable housing and the creating of better health policy.
+In addition, we actively advocate for government policies aimed at the construction of more affordable housing and the creation of better health policies.

 Homelessness carries an ugly stigma.
-It is often viewed as a characteristic, something that cannot be altered, when it’s truly a condition.
+Many see it as a characteristic, something that cannot be altered.
+However, it is truly a condition.
 Conditions are treatable.
-Our accessible co-location and community-based health care models provide these essential treatments, working as a catalyst to break the cycle and alter the perceptions of homelessness.
+Our accessible co-location and community-based health care models provide these essential treatments.
+Together, they work as a catalyst, breaking the cycle and altering the perceptions of homelessness.

 Care For The Homeless Team